mac-comp361-sp25/mac-comp361-sp25.github.io/index.markdown

 **NOTEs:** This assignment will hopefully mostly *review* of material from (primarily) Discrete Mathematics, as well as some moderate extensions of things you should already know to fit the context of this course.
 **Be aware that things you do already know might look a bit unfamiliar at first!** This is an opportunity to familiarize yourself with my style of presentation without having to worry about being unfamiliar with the material!

+**WARNING**: Apparently problem numbers are shuffled between editions.
+A short description has been added so you solve the right problems